mrsuman2002/A_modular_Plugin-CodeChat/CodeChat_Server/install.rst

 --------------------
 The CodeChat System has (limited) support for `Pandoc <https://pandoc.org/>`_.
 Install this and ensure it's in the path; the CodeChat Server will then use it to render a wider range of files.

-The CodeChat System can also work with project-based external renderers, by providing a CodeChat project configuration file (`example <../codechat_config.yaml>`) for that renderer.
+The CodeChat System also works with project-based external renderers, by providing a CodeChat project configuration file (`example <../codechat_config.yaml>`) for that renderer.
 The ``templates/`` directory provides templates demonstrating a basic project for the following external renderers; each template includes the correct CodeChat project configuration file.
-To use these, install the external renderer, make a copy of the appropriate template, then open a file from the copied template in the CodeChat System to edit and render them.
-These files are available via `Github <https://github.com/bjones1/CodeChat_system/tree/master/CodeChat_Server/templates>`_, installed with the CodeChat Server via ``pip``/your favorite Python package manager, and also available via the "show source" link on these web pages.

 ..
 Docs note: since the ``conf.py`` for this project includes the ``templates/`` directory in the ``html_static_path`` list, then all the third-party build docs are copied there after a build.
 Hence, the paths to ``../static``.